diegore13/Coursera_Data_Science/03_Getting_and_Cleaning_Data/CodeBook.md

 * keep the subject Id and actvitiy columns
 * identify column names with 'mean' or 'std'
 ### 3. Use descriptive activity names to name the activities in the data set
-* change the activity column from numberse 1-6 to descriptive activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+* change the activity column from numbers 1-6 to descriptive activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 ### 4. Label the data set with descriptive variable names
 * remove the () in the columns
 ### 5. Create a second, independent tidy data set with the average of each variable for each activity and each subject